Treatment:

 Dosage and frequency:

-6-monthly; first treatment is split into two doses 14 days apart
+Intravenous: 6-monthly, first treatment is split into two doses 14 days apart; Subcutaneous: 6-monthly; no splitting of the first treatment into separate doses is required.

 Storage: